-While most courses in the Colleges of Letters and Science, Biological Sciences and Agricultural and Environmental Sciences are open to Open Campus students with one signature, enrollment in courses in the College of Engineering, Management (MGB) 11A /11B and classes numbered 98, 198, or 298 require two signatures (instructors and dean or department chair).
-Courses not available for Open Campus enrollment include: courses in the School of Medicine, Veterinary Medicine, School of Law, and Graduate School of Management.
-Also not available through Open Campus are individual study classes numbered 99, 199, and 299 in any of the colleges, Health Informatics (MDI) classes, Mathematics B (Elementary Algebra), C (Trigonometry), D (Intermediate Algebra), and Music 130 and 131.
+While most courses in the Colleges of Letters and Science, Biological Sciences and Agricultural and Environmental Sciences are open to Open Campus students with one signature, enrollment in courses in the College of Engineering, Management (MGB) 11A /11B and classes numbered 98, 198, or 298 and 398 require two signatures (instructors and dean or department chair).
+Courses not available for Open Campus enrollment include: courses in the School of Medicine, School of Veterinary Medicine, School of Law, and Graduate School of Management.
+Also not available through Open Campus are individual study classes numbered 99, 199, and 299 or 399 in any of the colleges, Health Informatics (MDI) classes, Mathematics B (Elementary Algebra), C (Trigonometry), D (Intermediate Algebra), and Music 130 and 131.

 Open Campus students requesting enrollment in Chemistry 2A or 2AH or Mathematics 12, 16A and 021A must satisfy qualifying or placement requirements; see Prerequisites, Placement Exams and Auditions.
 There may be other college, division, or department restrictions on Open Campus enrollments, including timing of acceptance signature, so please check with your department if you have questions about a specific course.

 It is the instructor's responsibility to first admit all regularly enrolled UC Davis students before signing the Open Campus enrollment card.
 The instructor's signature certifies that no regularly enrolled student has been denied admission to the course.
 The Office of the University Registrar does not establish criteria for which Open Campus students you should admit if you do not have space for all interested Open Campus students.
 You may wish to check with your department to see if it has an established policy in this regard.